izak/Products.CMFNotification/Products/CMFNotification/README.txt

 Dependencies
 ============

-This version of CMFNotification runs on Plone 4.
+This version of CMFNotification runs on Plone 3.3 and Plone 4.
+It should also run on Plone 3.0 to 3.3 (automated tests are not ran on those versions).
+However, it does not run on Plone 1.x and 2.x.

 Despite the name, this product may not work in a pure CMF portal.
 Minor changes may be needed.
 I thought about having an